 Patricia working in the shop wearing her fabulous cut and super comfy long sleeve ponte roma dress.
 (Pattern cut herself)

-The lovely Anne here in full glory doing the Mother of the Bride thing wearing this statement tulip print poly twill taffeta dress and classic wool crepe bolero jacket.
 Anne had help matching the tulips at a sewing class in Bath (the pattern is Vogue 8997).
-The wool crepe in the bright pink for the jacket […]
+The wool crepe in the bright pink for the jacket was lovely to work with and drapes well (the pattern is Burda 8997).

 Emma sent us this pic of her brilliant jacket and trousers combo using an ex designer tweedy wool flannel check for the jacket with leather accents, and worsted wool for the trousers.
 She cuts the patterns herself (our customers are clever aren’t they?)